richard-scryber/scryber.core/docs/document_structure.rst

         </body>
     </html>

-At the top of the file scryber has it's own optional processing instuctions to specify log levels and output.
+At the top of the file scryber has it's own **optional** processing instuctions to specify log levels and output.
 This is so you can quickly and easily check what is actually going on under the hood.

 The DOCTYPE is not required, and if present will be ignored in preference to the xmlns (next).

-The html tag has the xmlns attribute - this tells scryber to expect an XHTML formatted document.
-Rather than any other document description.
+The html tag has the xmlns attribute - this tells scryber to expect an XHTML formatted document, rather than any other document description.
 It is required, although you can use prefixes and any other supported namespaces (see :doc:`drawing_paths`)

 The rest of the document follows the standard html structure, which is discussed in detail below.